Heading to Tanzania? We share tips on how to plan a Tanzania safari including booking private guides and the best time to visit.

 Visit Tanzania during the dry season to have the best safari experience.
 During June and July, the wildebeest migration in the Serengeti takes place and it’s worth planning a visit at this time.

-There are two rainy seasons in Tanzania; mid-March to may and November to mid-January.
-Dry season runs from May to October and temperatures are cooler at this time.
+There are two rainy seasons in Tanzania; mid-March to May and November to mid-January.
+The dry season runs from May to October and temperatures are cooler at this time.

 Things to do in Tanzania